wp-plugins/player/readme.txt

 * Possibility of displaying HD button in the front end for switching to the HD version of the video.
 * Possibility to embed the videos used with the player.
 * Possibility to add social media sharing buttons- Facebook, Google+ and Twitter
+* Possibility to choose the location of the playlist (left/right).

 Upgrade to [WordPress Player Pro](http://web-dorado.com/products/wordpress-player.html) to add features: